rajinder-yadav/quantlab_compression/README.md

 You should see a file called "inflated".

-Now let's diff the test file with the uncompressed file:
+Now let's count the lines and run a diff the test file with the uncompressed file:
 ```
+wc -l inflated
+100000 inflated

+wc -l testdata
+100000 testdata

 diff testdata inflated
 ```